Is your cat biting you? Read on to find out why your cat may be biting and how to stop a cat from biting.

 5. Handle Properly & Respectively

 Does you cat always nip after you reach over to pet him?
 This is common for felines as this action can be perceived as an aggressive act.
 Some felines are fine with this, while others have a no-tolerance for the action.
 If your cat is one that doesn’t appreciate the overhead scooch, then be sure to respect its wishes and approach a petting session with the back of your hand on the side of his face or on his belly.
 In addition, respecting all the wishes of our cats is another useful and important tip to avoid getting bitten.

 If you cat is constantly acting out in an aggressive manner, it could be because it is feeling anxiety.
 This can occur in rescues, senior cats or those that have experienced neglect or abuse.
 To help ease kitty’s tension there are products on the market that mimic the pheromones of a feline, which have been proven to reduce anxiety.
 These come in diffusers, sprays and wipes.
 Ask your veterinarian if this may be right for your furry buddy.

 7. Seek Veterinary Advice

 Your veterinarian is a good source of answers to why your cat may be biting.
 For severe cases, he or she may prescribe medication to help relieve anxiety or recommend special cat food the contains tryptophan (sleepy ingredient found in turkey) which will produce a calming effect in your pet.

-It's not impossible to stop your cat from using your body as a chew toy.
+It’s not impossible to stop the cat bites.
 Follow these tips to help put your feline on the right path and to instil some kitty-etiquette.
-With lots of love, patients and re-direction, your cat will soon be the wonderful companion you've always dreamed of having.
+With lots of love, patients and re-direction, your cat will soon be the wonderful companion you’ve always dreamed of having.